marco-c-yu/quantile-regression-in-datashield/README.md

-# Linear Quantile Regression (LQR) in DataSHIELD (a horizontal federated quantile regression method)
+# Linear Quantile Regression (LQR) in DataSHIELD
+## A horizontal federated quantile regression method

 **Content of this repository is part of a working paper affiliate with Singapore Eye Research Institute.**